Woodlawn Leadership Academy: Notable players

 Woodlawn High School produced players that played in the "Big 3" of U.S. professional sports that are Major League Baseball, the National Basketball Association, and the National Football League.
-The school has multiple players inducted into professional sports halls-of-fame with players inducted into the both the Naismith Memorial Basketball Hall of Fame and Pro Football Hall of Fame.
+The school has multiple players inducted into professional sports halls-of-fame with players inducted into both the Naismith Memorial Basketball Hall of Fame and Pro Football Hall of Fame.